jaohara/ts-tetris/README.md

 ## Todo / Bugs:

-- Rotation isn't completely identical to how Tetris actually plays - some rotations that are partially obstructed (such as horizontally by the well or vertically by the block tower) won't be allowed.
-Noticeable when pieces are locking.
-- Locking bug - there's a bug that seems to happen on faster levels (>9) with certain pieces during the lock delay.
-Sometimes the lock delay never clears and all future spawned pieces immediately start locking upon being created
-    - This seems to happen more frequently when held pieces are swapped for pieces that are in the lock delay state
-- Random minor woes with intervals not properly clearing
-- Implement high score logging
+- Scoring/levelup messaging - have a "Line Clear!" type message scroll up the screen and stay visible for a few ms after a given event
 - Improve menus
+- Implement more robust high score logging
 - Implement non-Chrome gamepad support
-- Improve gamepad controls - should pieces be allowed to immediately harddrop after horizontal movement, or should that have a delay to prevent that from happening accidentally?
+- Improve gamepad controls - should pieces be allowed to immediately harddrop after horizontal movement, or should that have a delay to
-- Line clear animation
+- Random minor woes with intervals not properly clearing prevent that from happening accidentally?
 - Level up animation
 - Animate score increases? (increment score over period of time?)